Minijump/Squirrel/README.md

 * Add actions (expl: Possibility to edit a cell value directly)

 ### To do UX
-* InfoColModal "most common values" is ugly.
-Change that if not too complex, else wait for graphs implementation.

 ### Feature ideas
 * Imp JS in overall: some modal/sidebar should use default features such as fill data, bind events, ... + imp + generalize error handling + tandardize async/await patterns + ... (and check pages script, maybe create a table class instead of adding everything in script, ...)